Enable Subtle Fading Transition Effects in iOS 7 & iOS 8 to Replace the Zoom Motions

 Other than introducing a nice fading transition, this trick appears to make various user elements feel faster, though that could just be a result of a quicker UI transition.
 Nonetheless, we would definitely include this on the list of things to do for speeding up iOS 7 if you feel like it’s running slower than it should be on your iPhone, iPad, or iPod touch.

-By the way, if toggling this switch does not enable the fading transitions on your device, you probably haven’t downloaded iOS 7.0.3 or updated yet.
+By the way, if toggling this switch does not enable the fading transitions on your device, you probably haven’t downloaded the latest version of iOS or updated yet.
 Do that first to be able to gain the new transition effects.